wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Pay a Traffic Ticket in Wisconsin?

 The payment of a traffic ticket in Wisconsin is often referred to as a bond.
 Bonds may be paid by cash, money order, or check.
-Persons seeking to pay for a traffic ticket should send the bond and the pink copy of the traffic citation to the Clerk of Courts’ office in the county where the citation was issued.
-The payment must contain the following:
+Persons seeking to pay for a traffic ticket may send the bond and the pink copy of the traffic citation to the Clerk of Courts’ office in the county where the citation was issued.
+The payment should contain the following:

 • The amount of fine deposited